CEPBEP/Apple-Vision-Pro/README.md

 # VisionOSInspiration4
-A demo project to help everyone in Getting Started With VisionOS development and by creating a SpaceX Inspiration4 Fan App.
+A one of demo project to help everyone in Getting Started With VisionOS development and by creating a SpaceX Inspiration4 Fan App.
 Consider [subscribing here](https://www.youtube.com/@dilmerv) to support this GitHub repo and my content thank you.

 📢 Full 🎥 video series in chronolical order:
 👉 [Video #1](https://www.youtube.com/watch?v=eMA1Vd1nc9M) VisionOS Project Setup.